h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-in-java-runtime/scoring-pipeline-deployment-in-java-runtime.md

 ### Embedding the MOJO into the Java Runtime

-If you have gone through the earlier scoring pipeline deployment tutorials, you have seen the way we deploy the MOJO Scoring Pipeline is to a server or serverless instance and there is some client that interacts with the server to trigger it to execute the MOJO to make predictions.
+If you have gone through the earlier scoring pipeline deployment tutorials, you have seen how we deploy the MOJO Scoring Pipeline to a server or serverless instance.
+Some clients interact with the server to trigger it to execute the MOJO to make predictions.
 An alternative way to deploy the MOJO Scoring Pipeline is to embed it directly into the Java Runtime Environment where your application is running.
-So if you are building a Java application using an Integrated Development Environment (IDE) or a text editor, you can import the MOJO Java API, then use it to load the MOJO, put your test data into a MOJO frame, then perform predictions on the data and return the results.
+So if you are building a Java application using an Integrated Development Environment (IDE) or a text editor, you can import the MOJO Java API.
+Then use it to load the MOJO, put your test data into a MOJO frame, perform predictions on the data, and return the results.

 ### Resources